3Rishabh3/singlyLinkedListOperations/README.md

-This is a C program to perform basic operations like insert node, delete node and this program is so much efficent that you can perform any task anywhere in running program.
+//This is a C program to perform basic operations like insert node, delete node and this program is so much efficent that you can perform any task anywhere in running program.

 ****** M A I N -- M E N U ******
 1.Insert Node